What we’re about

 Floral Decor-Garlands (one of many types of decorations known as *"Gingerbread")

-Sunbursts- often painted gold color, half or full.
+Sunbursts- often painted gold in color

 1860 - 1870s Italianate: Buildings were vertical in emphasis with rounded classical detail.
 Earliest had flat windows & flat roofs with false roof fronts.